bpcreech/PyMiniRacer/ARCHITECTURE.md

 Alpine without extensive patching (or just dispensing with the V8 build system entirely!).

-So instead we build a cross-compatible binary on Ubuntu with glibc disabling the `_FORTIFY_SOURCE` to generate a binary that is compatible with the Alpine `gcompat` package.
+So instead we build a on Ubuntu with glibc and then put that into a wheel on Alpine.
 To use the resulting wheel, you must `apk add gcompat` and add the environment variable `LD_PRELOAD="/lib/libgcompat.so.0"`.

 ### Build V8 _with_ our frontend (`v8_py_frontend`) as a snuck-in component